gelvinp/rcalc/README.md

 **RCalc is currently in active development.
 Please see the [feature table](#feature-table) below for more information.**

+## Install RCalc Now

+If you use Arch Linux, RCalc is in the AUR.
+Simply `paru -S rcalc` (or equivalent AUR helper).

 ## Feature Table

 | Feature                                                       | Status            |